spire-labs/preconfirmation-registry/penalty_conditions.md

 ```

 ### Testing the penalty conditions
-See exampels in `test/RegistryPenalties.t.sol` (the contracts at the top) for examples of testing penalty conditions.
+See examples in `test/RegistryPenalties.t.sol` (the contracts at the top) for examples of testing penalty conditions.

 *I'm currently working on a foundry script that will compile and test your penalty conditions for you.
 Stay tuned!*